 Organized locally, Vincentians witness God’s love by embracing all works of charity and justice.
 The Society collaborates with other people of good will in relieving need and addressing its causes, making no distinction in those served because in them, Vincentians see the face of Christ.

-Contact: Jim Buckley or Dcn.
+Contact: Dcn.
 George Mills